ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 lab01.exe WARNING_THIS_WILL_DESTROY_YOUR_MACHINE
 ```

-I'm skipping a bunch of mov, cmp, test, loop, with a final jnz going straight to exit if the comparaison fail.
+I'm skipping a bunch of mov, cmp, test, loop, with a final jnz going straight to exit if the comparison fail.

 For the curious :

 ![](idapma01.png)

-Next, all the following jnz goes to _exit_ so i'll skip it :
+Next, all the following jnz goes to _exit_ so I'll skip it :

 ```
 mov     edi, ds:CreateFileA